Whig Party (United States): Base of support

 U.S. presidential election results from 1828 to 1852.
 Darker shades of blue indicate states that generally voted for the Democratic Party, while darker shades of yellow/brown indicate states that generally voted for the Whig or National Republican Party.

-Political scientist A. James Reichley writes that the Democrats and Whigs were "political institutions of a kind that had never existed before in history" because they commanded mass membership among voters and continued to function between elections.
-Both parties drew support from voters of various classes, occupations, religions, and ethnicities.
-Nonetheless, the Whig Party was based among middle-class conservatives.
-The central fault line between the parties concerned the emerging market economy, as Whigs embraced the economic and social changes caused by the market economy and Democrats rejected them.
+Political scientist A. James Reichley writes that the Democrats and Whigs were "political institutions of a kind that had never existed before in history" because they mobilized mass electorates and remained active between elections.
+Both parties drew support from varied classes, occupations, religions and ethnic groups, so neither can be reduced to a single social class.
+Whigs often performed well among merchants, professionals and commercially oriented farmers, but they also attracted artisans, laborers and wealthy enslavers.
+Their strongest shared tendency was support for government-assisted economic development and for institutions that they believed could manage the social consequences of the expanding market economy.

 Whigs drew strength from the economic elites in both Northern cities and Southern plantation regions, but they also attracted support from other classes in most cities.
 In many states, local rivalries pushed groups into one party or the other, though areas that favored internal improvements tended to favor Whigs.
 Catholics overwhelmingly voted Democrat, while Protestants were split between the two parties.
 Recent Irish and German immigrants generally supported the Democrats, but recent immigrants from England, Scotland, and Wales tended to support the Whigs.

 Although the Whigs and the rival Democratic Party established party structures that were unprecedented in terms of mass membership and continued functionality, both parties were still essentially coalitions of state party organizations and lacked strong cohesion at the national level.
 The Whigs built on the strength of National Republicans and the Anti-Masonic Party to build up party organizations in Delaware, Maryland, and much of New England.

 Appealing to voters with a mix of economic and social policies, the Whigs established capable party organizations in Northeastern states like New York and Pennsylvania.
 Unlike the Federalists and the National Republicans, the Whigs were competitive in the South, building strong state parties in Tennessee and Kentucky, and competitive parties in Louisiana, Georgia, and Virginia.
-By emphasizing their moral conservatism, the Whigs were also able to expand into the Northwest and win elections in a state like Ohio and Indiana.
+By emphasizing their moral conservatism, the Whigs were also able to expand into the Northwest and win elections in states like Ohio and Indiana.
 The Whigs were generally not as competitive in Democratic strongholds like New Hampshire, Maine, Illinois, Alabama, Mississippi, Arkansas, Missouri, and Texas.